anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 **Note:**

 - This key will be automatically added to the authorized_keys file of every VM in the project that have the "Block project-wide SSH keys" option disabled.
+- The "Block project-wide SSH keys" option can have effect on this method.
+If the option is enabled GCP won't propagate the SSH key to the VM's ~/.ssh/authorized_keys file.
+- Key additions in the Project Metadata is logged in the platform's audit trails.

 ### Method 3: Attacker adds the Public Key(s) to the Instance Metadata.